How to Know How Many Nuts You Should EatArticle posted in: Lifestyle

 Source: American Dietetic Association

 Concerned you won’t feel full eating these amounts?
-Try using them as a meal-time add-on.
+Try using them as an easy meal-time add-on.
 Throw some walnuts or pine nuts in your next salad, top your oatmeal with pecans, or whip up a veggie stir-fry and toss in some cashews.
-If snacking is more your style, combine nuts with dried fruit for a make-your-own trail mix or top your yogurt with slivered almonds.
+If snacking is more your style, combine them with dried fruit for a make-your-own trail mix or top your yogurt with slivered almonds.